jklee-github/React-projects/phonebook/README.md

 ## Introduction

-A phone book app sorts the contacts by the last name.
+A phonebook app sorts the contacts by the last name.
 Users can add any contact by submitting.

 ## This app was built with following techs